 You can only use MijnOverheid when you have a DigiD.
 Before you can use MijnOverheid, you must activate your account.
 You will then be able to log in to MijnOverheid.

 What information will I find on MijnOverheid?

-When you log in to MijnOverheid you’ll find various sections, even if you live abroad:
+When you log in to MijnOverheid you’ll find various sections:

 Under ‘Uw gegevens’ (My information) you’ll see how you are registered with the Dutch authorities.
-This includes information such as your citizen service number (BSN), address, any vehicles registered under your name, diplomas or certificates you have, etc. Here you can also find out how to report a change if necessary.
+This includes information such as your citizen service number (BSN), address, any vehicles registered under your name, diplomas or certificates you have, etc. Here you can also find out, when possible, how to report a change.

 Here you can see all matters with the Dutch authorities that are pending or completed.
 For example, this could include an application for a permit from a municipality in the Netherlands.

 Most Dutch government organisations use MijnOverheid.
 This includes the Tax Administration (Belastingdienst), the Netherlands Vehicle Authority (RDW) the Social Insurance Bank (SVB) and the Employee Insurance Agency (UWV).
 Municipalities and pension funds use MijnOverheid too.